theasci/extendscript-repl/README.md

 }
 ```

-Then install with `npm install`.
-You should now be able to create a script (`repl.sh`) that loads your bootstrap JSX if desired.
+Install with `npm install`.
+You should now be able to create a script (`repl.sh`) that loads your bootstrap JSX, if desired.

 ```sh
 #!/bin/bash